nrj-kmr/bytes-Box/apps/server/README.md

 ## Architecture

-The API service follows a clean architecture pattern and is structured as follows:
+The SERVER API service follows a clean architecture pattern and is structured as follows:

 ```
-api/
-├── prisma/             # Database schema and migrations
+server/
 ├── src/
 │   ├── config/         # Application configuration
 │   ├── controllers/    # Request handlers